Origent/ServeRmore/LAPTOP.md

 ## Assumptions

-  * 1: We will be using Github.com for source control.
+  * 1: We will be using Github for source control.
-  * 2: We will be using AWS for our cloud provider.
+  * 2: We will be using Amazon Web Services for our cloud provider.
+You have the main account or an account with admin access.

 ## Standard Technical Configuration